ATLAS-HGTD/hgtd-tools/README.md

 Closing the application works like you would expect from other applications, e.g. you'll find a red button to close hgtd-tools, you could quit the application with shortcuts of your operating system (e.g. MacOS: cmd+Q), or interrupting the python program from command line with ctrl+c.

-## 4. Documentation of typical use cases
+## 4. Documentation of typical use cases of the GUI application
 We have a new [documentation page](https://hgtd-database.docs.cern.ch/) for the HGTD Production Database, which contains a [section on hgtd-tools](https://hgtd-database.docs.cern.ch/content/user/parts_tree_hgtd-tools/) as well.
 From now on, you will find guides to use the tools over there.

 ## 5. Developer corner